AI Agent Tools: What Business Teams Need to Decide

 1. Agent Frameworks (Build From Scratch)

 LangChain / LangGraph The most widely adopted agent framework.
-LangChain provides the building blocks-chains, tools, memory-while LangGraph adds stateful, multi-step orchestration with graph-based workflows.
+LangChain provides the building blocks - chains, tools, and memory - while LangGraph adds stateful, multi-step orchestration with graph-based workflows.

 • Best for: Developers who need fine-grained control